meli/mailpot/docs/scratchpad.md

 See <https://github.com/dtolnay/mailingset/tree/master>

-> A mailing list server that treates mailing lists as sets and allows mail to
+> A mailing list server that treats mailing lists as sets and allows mail to
 > be sent to the result of set-algebraic expressions on those sets.
 The union,
 > intersection, and difference operators are supported.
 Sending mail to a set
 > operation involves specifying a set expression in the local part of the